Our most valuable resource for living off grid is water.

 Place your cistern at a minimum of 12-28″ depth to keep pipes from freezing upon entering and exiting the unit.
 You may have to place your tank deeper, depending on how deep the ground freezes in your area.

 Check with your cistern manufacturer to see the maximum depth that the cistern can handle.
 It can only be buried so deep to withstand pressure from the dirt.
-If you install a cistern too deep from the manufacturer’s guidelines, your tank can literally crumple from the weight of the dirt around it!
+If you install a cistern too deep from the manufacturer’s guidelines, your tank can literally crumple from the weight of the surrounding dirt!

 Are you looking for a good selection of water storage tanks?
 They are not all that easy to come by . . .

 I suggest checking out Rain Harvest Systems for the most massive inventory of water tanks online!
-They have 4.5 out of 5 rating on trustpilot from hundreds of purchasers and are based out of Atlanta Georgia.
+They have 4.5 out of 5 rating from hundreds of purchasers and are based out of Atlanta, Georgia.